xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 ## Quizzes and Examinations

-  There will be a quiz every week on Friday except for the first week.
+  There will be a quiz every week on Thursday except for the first week.
 There will be one cumulative final exam.

 ## Evaluation

  In this class, we will use a system known as standards-based grading.
 You will have multiple opportunities to demonstrate that you have met a goal.
 A goal is met if a student has successfully demonstrated it twice in quizzes or final exam.
 There is no partial credit.
 Once you have score a goal from a quiz, you should put a note in one of the boxes before the relevant goal on [this](https://files.xiaopv.com/learninggoalsbusmath.pdf) print out.
 You should use clear labeling to indicate when you score that goal, for example, Q2 stands for Quiz 2.
 If you are unsuccessful on a quiz problem, prepare yourself to do better on the next quiz.
 Feel free to stop by my office and ask for practice problems.
-Quizzes are scheduled on Fridays.
-The goals that will be tested on a quiz will be posted at this page on Thursdays.
+Quizzes are scheduled on Thursdays.
+The goals that will be tested on a quiz will be posted at this page on Wednesday evenings.
 Doing problems and participating discussion in class, doing homework and exercises are all ways to help you prepare for the next quiz.
 All of goals appear on multiple quizzes so you have multiple chance to demonstrate that you have met the goals.
 Your final letter grade will be determined based on the following criteria.

  | Letter Grade |    Criteria                                         |
  | ------------ | --------------------------------------------------- |